digital-asset/daml/docs/source/concepts/interoperability.rst

 As before, the stream of transactions and transaction trees are derived as a topological sort of the local ledger for the set of parties.

 It suffices to extend :ref:`definition of activation and deactivation <local-ledger-structure>` actions as follows.
-The actual definition of local ledger remains the same except that every local ledger implicitly identifies the set of DAML Ledgers it aggregates.
+The actual definition of local ledger remains the same except that every local ledger implicitly identifies the set of DAML ledgers it aggregates.

 Definition »activation, deactivation«